KCEvers/sdbuildR/README.md

 ```

 Stock-and-flow models can be created in three ways.
 Firstly, dozens of
 example models can be loaded using `xmile()`.
-The stock-and-flow
+To get an overview of the
-diagram, showing stocks as boxes, flows as arrows, and the model
+model, plot the stock-and-flow diagram, with stocks as boxes, flows as
-boundary as double circles, is plotted with `plot()`.
+arrows, and the model boundary as double circles.

 ``` r
 sfm = xmile("SIR")